tobykurien/Xtendroid/README.md

 Xtendroid
 =========

-Xtendroid is an Android library that combines the power of Xtend with some utility classes/annotations for productive Android development.
+Xtendroid is an Android library that combines the power of [Xtend](http://xtend-lang.org) (think: CoffeeScript for Java) with some utility classes/annotations for productive Android development.
 With Xtendroid, you can spend a lot less time writing boilerplate code and benefit from the tooling support provided by the Xtend framework.
 Xtendroid is based on the convention-over-configuration philosophy, so resources in Android map automatically to Java getters and setters by name (CamelCase to resource_name mapping).

+[TOC]

 Examples
 ========